 Your provider will diagnose aniridia when your baby is born.
 You should be able to see the missing irises in your baby’s eyes.

-If you’re concerned about your baby’s risk for aniridia (or other genetic disorders), talk to your provider about genetic screening.
-Your provider will use a sample of your blood to tell how likely it is that your child could have a genetic disorder.
-They might also perform amniocentesis — removing and testing a small amount of amniotic fluid from the sac surrounding your unborn baby.
+If you’re pregnant and concerned about the fetus's risk for aniridia (or other genetic disorders), talk to your provider about genetic screening.
+Your provider will use a sample of your blood to tell how likely it is that the fetus could have a genetic disorder.
+They might also perform amniocentesis — removing and testing a small amount of amniotic fluid from the sac surrounding your developing fetus.

 Children with sporadic aniridia have a higher risk of developing a Wilms tumor — a rare type of kidney cancer.
 The mutation that causes sporadic aniridia is much more likely to impact other parts of your child’s body that are developed by the PAX6 gene.